|

 greenhouse.

-This is usually called an observation tower, but it was actually the top
+This is often called an observation tower, but it was actually the armored

-of a staircase leading from the anti-aircraft defense and communications center
+of a ventilation shaft leading from the anti-aircraft defense and communications center

 below.
 The cone-shaped items were bases for radio